Free vs Paid CAM Tools: Excel or Software?

 The Free Tools That Actually Exist

-CapVeri's free CAM reconciliation template (/tools/cam-reconciliation-template): Structured Excel template with built-in formulas for gross-up calculation and cap comparison.
+CapVeri's free CAM reconciliation template (/tools/cam-reconciliation-template): Structured Excel template with formulas for gross-up calculation and cap comparison.
 Good starting point for portfolios with standard provisions.

 CAM estimate forecaster (/tools/cam-estimate-forecaster): Free web tool for projecting tenant CAM obligations based on lease parameters.
 Useful for estimating ahead of reconciliation.